adafruit/Adafruit_Blinka/notes/index.md

 # Test Suite Structure

-The structure of the testing modules is as follows...
+The structure of the testing modules is as follows, to permit test suites to be imported selectively on different implementations, platforms and boards (see agnostic.py for definitions of these terms)...

 * _testing_ - common function definitions for suite-execution
 * _testing.mcp_ - test suite for hardware-agnostic elements of MCP layer (e.g. Enum)
-* _testing.platform_ - calculates platform-specific parameters for test fixtures
+* _testing.implementation_ - calculates implementation-specific parameters for test fixtures
-* _testing.platform.all_ - suites expected to run on all platforms
+* _testing.implementation.all_ - suites expected to run on all platforms
-* _testing.platform.mcp_ - suites testing MCP-specific classes and behaviours (under the hood of the hardware compatibility layer) and only expected to run on Micropython
+* _testing.implementation.micropython_ - suites testing MCP-specific classes and behaviours (under the hood of the hardware compatibility layer) and only expected to run on Micropython
-* _testing.platform.circuitpython - suites testing CircuitPython-specific
+* _testing.implementation.circuitpython - suites testing CircuitPython-specific
 classes and behaviours, and only expected to run in CircuitPython_

 e.g.
-* testing.platform.all.digitalio - tests against the
+* testing.implementation.all.digitalio - tests against the
 digitalio module regardless of platform
-* testing.platform.circuitpython.digitalio - tests of digitalio against a
+* testing.implementation.circuitpython.digitalio - tests of digitalio against a
 native circuitpython host
-* testing.platform.mcp.digitalio - tests of digitalio against the mcp
+* testing.implementation.mcp.digitalio - tests of digitalio against the MCP
 compatibility layer